 A few sights were seen and tons of photos taken, we left the temple and went to the nearest subway station to take a train to Akihabara, Tokyo’s home for cheap, brand new and used electronic products.

 Akihabara Electronic Town and Anime Center, the holy mecca for all things electronics and manga.
 Otaku overload.

-Seeing the girl handing out tissue papers reminded of of what my sister told the first time we went out to Tokyo, “You don’t need to bring tissue papers when going out, someone along the way is ought to give you one.”
+Seeing the girl handing out tissue papers reminded me of what my sister told the first time we went out to Tokyo, “You don’t need to bring tissue papers when going out, someone along the way it ought to give you one.”
 Shops hire promo girls to hand out tissue papers carrying the shop’s name on the packaging.

 And then these girls in Cosplay appeared.

 Unlike the one handing out paper napkins, these two promo girls were dressed in full cosplay and were both willing to have our photos taken with them.

 Above photo was taken in front of a popular electronic shop, Radio Kaikan.